ezloot/steamkit/README.md

 - [ ] Create a crate that handles building protobufs using Rust's build process.
 - [ ] Create a crate that handles connection/protocol stuff?
 - [ ] Create a crate that wraps common stuff.

+# Done

+* Add `serde` feature but only support deserialization for now.